Algarve / June 30, 2019. By Susan Connolly

 Below you will find everything you need to know with the best places to visit in Faro, Portugal.

-The best place in Faro to start your sightseeing tour is Largo da Sé, the historical centre of the city.
+The best place to start your sightseeing tour is Largo da Sé, in Faro old town.
 A peaceful square lined with orange trees where you can see the Cathedral, the Bishops’ Palace, part of the old city wall and the City Hall.

 An excellent museum exhibiting treasures unearthed in the region and beyond.
 Housed in a 16th century convent the most attractive exhibit is a huge Roman floor mosaic which was found in the city.